 Now measure 3 inches away from the top edge.
 Draw a horizontal line here as well.

 STEP 7: Fold and finish the baked potato bag

-Pull the left edge of the bag towards the right, to the first marking you made, and make a fold.
-Then pull the right edge towards the left, to the second marking you drew, and make another fold.
+Pull the right edge of the bag towards the left, to the first marking you made, and make a fold.
+Then pull the left edge towards the right, to the other marking you drew, and make another fold.

 Take some pins or clips and secure the folds in place.

 The last thing you’ll do is sew the folds in place.
 Make a seam along the two open edges to form the bag.
 You can use any stitch you want for this, even the decorative one.

 Your new microwave potato bag is now finished!